Reef Restoration Project

 Irma is studying Environmental Science at the University of Seychelles and believes that education is the key to transforming individuals so they can make a difference.
 She has been a passionate volunteer for Save our Seas Foundation (SOSF), Global Vision International (GVI) and Marine Conservation Society Seychelles (MCSS) working on various conservation projects including rehabilitating injured terrapins, turtle monitoring and bird surveys.
 She is excited to be our newest marine conservation trainee, learning (with the assistance of our team) how to help educate people about the wonders and importance of our marine ecosystems.

-Find out more about Sam and Irma on the WiseOceans website.
+Find out more about Sam, Roshni and Irma on the WiseOceans website.

 Four Seasons Resort Seychelles